oceanprotocol/docs/building-with-ocean/using-ocean-libraries/configuration.md

 {% endtab %}
 {% endtabs %}

-Now, all the dependencies at ready and you can proceed with interacting with Ocean infrastructure using Ocean libraries.
+Now, all the dependencies are ready and you can proceed with interacting with Ocean infrastructure using Ocean libraries.